 Dr. Stuntzner has presented and published on forgiveness, self-compassion, resilience, the therapeutic triad of disability, and coping and adaptation to disability.
 She has published a number of articles on forgiveness, self-compassion, and resilience within the context of disability and has given over 60 trainings.
 Dr. Stuntzner is the author of three books, Living with a Disability: Finding Peace Amidst the Storm, Reflections from the Past: Life Lessons for Better Living, and Resiliency and Coping with Disability: The Family After.
 She is the developer of a 7-module forgiveness intervention and a co-developer of a 10-module resilience intervention for persons with disabilities.
 She is the creator of four online courses, offered as a part of the Commission on Rehabilitation Counseling Certification e-university program.
 The e-university courses address forgiveness and resilience among people with disabilities and throughout the rehabilitation process, and self-care, resilience, and well-being for the counseling professional, and self-compassion as a part of our daily lives.

-Susan has been interviewed on a number of occasions on topics related to disability.
-Two of these interviews are listed below:
+Susan has been interviewed on a number of occasions on topics related to disability, resilience, forgiveness, and the therapeutic triad of disability.
+A number of these interviews with access to the articles, podcasts, or interviews are provided below:

-May 2014, she was interviewed by Peace Talks Radio to share with listeners her views of “How Persons with Disabilities Can Make Peace with Others and Society.”
-The interview with Peace Talk Radio can be found at the following links:
+May 2014 – Guest Speaker for Peace Talks Radio: “How Persons with Disabilities can Make Peace with Society and Persons Without Disability.”
+Radio can be found at the following links: